Sapphirine/Analysis-of-Algorithms-for-Movie-Recommendation-System/README.md

 ------------------------------------------------------------------------

-## YOu will need Apache Spark in order to run the following scripts
+## You will need Apache Spark in order to run the following scripts

 Use Apache Spark command $SPARK_HOME/bin/spark-submit --master "url of spark master node" to run the following scripts.